 The antibiotics did nothing to relieve Smudge’s distress, so her humans took her back to the vet.
 There she underwent the ordeal of dental x-rays.
 The x-rays indicated she had some bony lyses (holes in the bone) and suspected osteomyelitis.
 What are these?

 Bone lysis is the painful disintegration of bone that usually indicates an aggressive form of cancer.
-The option for treatment is usually amputation followed by chemotherapy.
+The option for protocol is usually amputation followed by chemotherapy.

 Osteomyelitis is inflammation of the bone or bones, which commonly occurs due to bacterial infections.
-It requires long-term treatment with antibiotics, removal of dead material, and possibly bone-grafting or limb amputation.
+It requires long-term protocol with antibiotics, removal of dead material, and possibly bone-grafting or limb amputation.

 Either way, the outcome was not looking good.
 The vet put her on a Clindamycin antibiotic and told them to come back next month.